Critical Infrastructure Attacks in the U.S

 This attack forced the company to shut down the ticketing systems for four days.
 Instead, customers were greeted with messages that the trains were “Out of Order” or that there were “Free Rides.”
 Luckily, no customer or transaction data was compromised in this attack.
 Backups allowed the transit authority to recover function on most of the systems quickly after the attack was discovered.

 This attack shows that periodically upgrading and running security audits helps detect vulnerabilities like the ones used for the ransomware.
 From there, vulnerabilities can be patched quickly.
-Though the backups helped prevent the situation from worsening, this attack shows that more must be done to prevent these attacks from occurring.
+Though the backups helped prevent the situation from worsening, more can be done to prevent these attacks from occurring.

 Iranian Cyber Attack on New York Dam